-Reports to Management
+21. Reports to Management

-• Frequency, content, and distribution of reports to data users, sponsors, and partnership organizations that detail project status, results of internal assessments and audits, and how QA problems have been resolved.
+• Frequency, content, and distribution of reports to data users, and partnership organizations that detail project status, results of internal assessments, and how quality problems have been resolved.

-The project manager tracks survey volunteers, training attendance and technical leaders.
-This information is kept with the project file.
-Survey data is shared with users, sponsors and partners in a summary report, which is completed within one year of survey completion.
+Survey data is shared with users and partners in a summary report, which is completed within one year of survey completion.
 Interim project updates are also frequently reported to users through emails, newsletter articles or other outreach methods.
-Significant QA problems are summarized in the survey report.
-If the survey is funded through a 319 grant, project status updates, QA problems, and results of any internal assessments are also described in semi-annual progress reports and a Final Project Report, which are submitted to DEP.
+Significant quality problems are summarized in the survey report.
+If the survey is funded through a 319 grant, project status updates, quality problems, and results of any internal assessments are also described in semiannual progress reports and a Final Project Report, which are submitted to DEP.